 -Play aggressive in this match-up.
 You will be able to deny him farm if you stand behind his creeps.
-You'll still be getting gold, while Ao Kuang will be pushed to his tower.
+You'll still be getting gold, while Kukulkan will be pushed to his tower.

--Try to bait tornadoes, moving out last second before Ao Kuang casts it.
-If you successfuly do this repeatedly, he'll run out of mana and most likely go back, then you can further deny him creeps by pushing the lane.
+-Try to bait Whirlwind, moving out last second before Kukulkan casts it.
+If you successfully do this repeatedly, he'll run out of mana and most likely go back, then you can further deny him creeps by pushing the lane.